Introducing Czech Republic

 The Czech Republic has become one of Europe's tourist gems, welcoming millions of eager visitors each year.
 The country abounds with interesting cultural sights and attractions, lays claim to a spectacular countryside, boasts an unusually rowdy nightlife, and has one of the most beautiful capital cities in the world.

-The city of Prague is amazingly untouched by the brutalities of war, its city centre is a remarkably well-preserved record of more than 600 years of leading European architecture.
-Tourists going to Prague are encouraged to explore the downtown historical area (a UNESCO World Heritage Site) on foot, in order to get a full sense of the overwhelming majesty of the place.
-The view in every direction in downtown Prague counts as a cultural sight, but stand-out tourist attractions include Frank Gehry's Dancing House and Old Town (Staré Mesto), linked by the Charles Bridge, the most-photographed sight in the city.
+The historic city centre of Prague, amazingly untouched by the brutalities of war, is a remarkably well-preserved record of more than 600 years of leading European architecture.
+Tourists going to Prague are encouraged to explore the UNESCO-listed historic district on foot, in order to get a full sense of the overwhelming majesty of the place.
+The view in every direction in downtown Prague counts as a cultural sight, but stand-out tourist attractions include Frank Gehry's Dancing House and Old Town Square, linked by the Charles Bridge which is the most-photographed landmark in the city.

 Less than 10 percent of people who holiday in the Czech Republic venture out of Prague, which is a mistake as much of the countryside - mountainous and forested and quilted in farmland - is stunning, and is dotted with gorgeous historical towns and villages that make for excellent daytrips and overnight stops.
+It is also a country extremely rich in castles, promising endless entertainment for aspiring knights and princesses.
 Roughly divided between the regions of Bohemia in the west and Moravia in the east, there is a wealth of interesting things to see and do outside of Prague, including visiting the impossibly picturesque medieval towns of Holasovice and Cesky Krumlov.

 A thrilling place to visit for culture-lovers and party animals alike, the Czech Republic is a sure bet for those looking for an unforgettable Eastern European holiday destination.